Bar Evolution in Edge-on Galaxies: A Demographic Study of Boxy/Peanut Bulges: Result

 \subsection{Mass and size distributions of BP/X bulges}

 First, we investigate the differences in properties like mass, disk radius, disk height and axial ratio among the different classes we have identified in the whole sample.
-Fig.~\ref{fig:bulge_mass_size}, we plot the distributions of mass, axis ratio, disk height, and disk radius for for samples in this study.
+In Fig.~\ref{fig:bulge_mass_size}, we plot the distributions of mass, axis ratio, disk height, and disk radius for the four samples in this study.
 The control, both-sided, one-sided, and strong both-sided are respectively shown with blue, green, red, and purple colors.
-To better understand the distribution, we fitted each dataset using the 'log normal' distribution.
-For fitting, we used the Python package scipy .\footnote{\href{https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.lognorm.html}{scipy}}
+To better understand the distribution, we fitted each dataset using the `log normal' distribution.
+For fitting, we used the Python package \texttt{Scipy}.

-The distribution of mass (\ref{fig:bulge_mass_size}a) shows that the mass distribution for the samples without any signature of bulge formation (control sample) lies in a range of $<4 \times 10^{10} M_{\odot}$.
-But for the other 3 samples, i.e. the ones showing signatures of bulge formation goes up to nearly $14 \times 10^{10} M_{\odot}$.
-This is expected because bulge formation occurs in galaxies having a bar and high mass galaxies are more likely to have bars than the lower mass galaxies (\cite{2018MNRAS.474.5372E}).
+The distribution of masses (\ref{fig:bulge_mass_size}a) shows that the mass distribution for the sample without any signature of bulge formation (control sample) peaks at $\log (M_{*}/M_{\odot}) \approx 10.1$.
+But for the other 3 samples, i.e. the ones showing signatures of bulge formation peaks in the range of $\log (M_{*}/M_{\odot}) > 10.5$.
+This is expected because bulge formation occurs in galaxies having a bar and high mass galaxies are more likely to host bars than the lower mass galaxies (\cite{2018MNRAS.474.5372E}).

-We have defined axial ratio as the ratio of disk height to disk radius.
-For the galaxies having signature of bulge formation, we expect the axial ratio to be higher than that of the control sample as the disk height is higher for them.
-For our lognorm fit, we obtained the mean value of axial ratio of strong both-sided galaxies is higher among all samples (\ref{fig:bulge_mass_size}b).
+We have defined axial ratio as the ratio of disk scale height to disk scale radius.
+For the galaxies having signature of bulge formation, we expect the axial ratio to be higher than that of the control sample as bars thicken during BP/X bulge formation.
+From our `lognorm fit', we obtained the mean value of axial ratio of strong both-sided galaxies higher among all samples (\ref{fig:bulge_mass_size}b), though not significantly different.
+This similarity in the axial ratio is also evident from the scale height (\ref{fig:bulge_mass_size}c) and scale radius distributions (\ref{fig:bulge_mass_size}d).